soleHats/SNKRS-Moniter/Data Collected From Nike/Read this.md

 ## Webpage 1 - New JSON Formate

+Within the new webpage formate, I was able to find sets of JSON data.
+Right now I am trying to firgure out how to use the data that is givin to find the sizes in stock.

 ![alt text](https://github.com/MJC17/Nike-Stock-Moniter/blob/master/Data%20Collected%20From%20Nike/Images/Screen%20Shot%202018-03-09%20at%2012.19.28%20PM.png)

 To find the JSON within this formate of the Nike page, input/use: